Spontaneous Architecture

 Immigration infrastructure designed to link unemployed workers with countries that have demand for their labor.

 Regardless of how spectacular some particular entries appear, however, the discussion-focused nature of the competition seems to lend its entries to be judged by the critical fiber of their ideas rather than the presentation of their surface imagery.
-Andrew Miller David Ruperti’s winning entry for the March 2010 Olympics-themed competition, for example, is hindered by the foibles of a distracting background and inconsistent illustrations.
-Its overall idea, however, makes you think:
+Andrew Miller David Ruperti’s winning entry for the March 2010 Olympics-themed competition, for example, requires a few moments of blinking before one can look past its distracting background.
+Once you do, however, the overall idea will make you seriously think:

 "Identity Games proposes that Olympic teams be allowed to identify themselves with non-nationalistic groups.
 This change would invite a flood of new teams representing both geographic and non-geographic communities."

-January 2010 winner Daniel Georges’s dystopian prediction of how beachfront areas might be visually transformed by global warming is similarly challenging:
+January 2010 winner Daniel Georges’s global warming predictions are similarly challenging:

 "Even the things that will be saved won't be the same any more."

-Regardless of the merits of any individual submission, however, the contest’s overall spirit of headfirst risk-taking creates an atmosphere that I haven’t quite found in any other design competition that I have ever seen before.
+Beyond the merits of any individual submission, however, the competition’s overall spirit of dialog and risk-taking creates an atmosphere which I haven’t quite seen before in any other design contest.
 This is the kind of ambition that the world needs more of right now, and as this generation (my generation) of emerging architects grows and develops, we hopefully will see much more of it to come.
 If you’re interested in joining the project, there’s still time to propose your solutions to this month’s topic, the Gulf of Mexico oil leak, before the competition deadline of June 15.

 Leave a Comment